DC: Chocolate city?

 First sign of trouble: Service was brusque, which on this trip proved to mean ‘Save your money, skip these chocolates.’
 The truffles were attractive looking, but the shells were almost tooth-breakingly hard and the inner ganaches were not worth the exertion to me.
 Cacaopod described them as “coffee table chocolates” — chocolates people give as gifts but never eat.

 Things improved in D.C.

 If you only have time to visit one place in D.C., make it The Chocolate House (formerly Cocova, formerly Biagio Fine Chocolate) (1904 18th St. NW, Washington, DC 20009/Tel- 202.328.1506).
 In the Adams Morgan neighborhood, it isn’t the easiest place to find: It’s a basement storefront, they don’t open until noon, and they’re closed Mondays.
 But it’s worth it.
 Large selection of local artisan chocolates and a knowledgeable pleasant staff.

 We collected samples of DC-area chocolatiers.
 Real artisan chocolates with some unusual flavors:

-- Gooseberry & Blackberry Pear Anise (both from Robert’s Chocolates),
+- Gooseberry & Blackberry Pear Anise (both from Robert’s Chocolates, now closed),

 - Peanut Butter Caramel & Gingerbread (Christopher’s Confections),